keithjohnston/atomicquestions/README.md

-# atomicquestions
-Atomic Questions and Answers
+* Atomic Questions and Answers

-1. How do I change the size of the app window in Javascript?
+### How do I change the size of the app window in Javascript?

-2. How do you make the console appear
+### How do you make the console appear?

 Example: